 5. Don’t Say You Can Stay Friends

 Don’t lead someone on when you have no intention of pursuing a friendship in the future with them.
 Even if your partner is your close bud, it can be challenging to stay friends with an ex.
 So, if your partner proposes but you don’t want to pursue a friendship, be honest and let them know that it isn’t possible for whatever reason.
-Establish clear limits regarding what is expected of you in terms of your friendship during this time.
+It is better to disengage, cut off, or detach during a breakup.

 6. Don’t Get Emotional Or Angry

 You may feel hurt or angry, but those feelings aren’t going to help the situation.
 When you get emotional, it is easy to say or do things you will regret later.
-The smartest thing is to avoid the confrontation initially and deal with it when you are in a better state of mind.
-Remember that your sentiments about the relationship are valid.
-What matters is how you deal with your emotions.
-The idea is to let your emotions flow through you without transferring them to the other person.
+The smartest thing is to avoid the confrontation initially and break off.
+Deal with it when you are in a better state of mind.

 7. Take Responsibility

 Take responsibility for your behavior in the relationship by not making excuses like, ’You made me do it’.
-When we blame others, they feel attacked and become defensive.
 It isn’t an effective way to start a conversation about ending your relationship as it is nearly impossible for your partner to prove otherwise.
-Instead, if you are the one who wants out, take responsibility and let them know that you would like to end things peacefully.
+Instead, if you are the one who wants out and quit, take responsibility and let them know that you would like to end things peacefully.

 8. No Harsh Judgments

-If you are the one who wants to end things, it isn’t your prerogative to tell your partner that they are unworthy or that no one else will ever want them.
+If you are the one who wants to bid farewell, it isn’t your prerogative to tell your partner that they are unworthy or that no one else will ever want them.
 It is rude and hurtful.
 Don’t let your pain turn into anger and hurt someone else in the process.

 9. No Rehashing